-Basic life support refers to the assistance professional first responders provide to victims with an obstructed airway, respiratory distress and cardiac arrest.
-The basic life support courses for health care providers covers skills in CPR among other basic cardiovascular life support skills for in hospital and out of hospital settings.
-The skills require the knowledge of CPR (cardiopulmonary resuscitation), the use of the AED (automated defibrillator) and knowledge on relieving airway obstruction.
+BLS or Basic life support refers to professional first responders’ assistance to victims with an obstructed airway, respiratory distress, and cardiac arrest.
+The BLS Training for Healthcare providers covers skills in CPR, among other basic cardiovascular life support skills, in and out-of-hospital settings.
+The skills require the knowledge of CPR, the use of the AED, and knowledge of relieving airway obstruction.

-Over 350,000 people experience out of hospital cardiac arrest annually in the United States with only 10% surviving.
-The survival rate in hospital cardiac arrest is 25%.
-The AHA believes more can be done to increase the rates of survival.
-It emphasizes on the need for more people to acquire CPR skills as the best way to ensure high quality CPR.
+Over 350,000 people experience out-of-hospital cardiac arrest annually in the United States, with only 10% surviving.
+The survival rate for in-hospital cardiac arrest is 25%.
+The American Heart Association believes more can be done to increase the rates of survival.
+It emphasizes the need for more people to acquire CPR skills as the best way to ensure high-quality CPR.

-Although they are always in contact with patients, there is a need for healthcare providers to refresh their skills and knowledge in offering first aid to cardiac arrest victims.
-Studies show that failure to put the skills into practice for a period of six months can compromise on the ability of a rescuer to provide high quality CPR.
+Although they are always in contact with patients, there is a need for healthcare providers to refresh their CPR skills and knowledge in offering first aid to cardiac arrest victims.
+Studies show that failure to put the skills into practice for six months can compromise the ability of a rescuer to provide high-quality CPR.
 Research is always ongoing on how to save lives.
-These findings consistently provide new and improved processes with regard to CPR procedures.
+These findings consistently offer new and improved processes concerning CPR procedures.

-The basic life support classes provide skills in the following areas:
+The BLS for Healthcare Professionals provides skills in the following areas:

 - The importance of early use of AED.

 - When and how to provide ventilations effectively using a barrier.

 - How to work in rescue teams in providing resuscitation and CPR.